RakhithJK/dbeaver-dbeaver-wiki/Admin-Manage-Connections.md

 ### Using environment variables

-You can use refernces on environment variables in most of connection configuration properties.
+You can use references on environment variables in most of connection configuration properties.
 For example:
 ```json
 "postgres-jdbc-161537836e8-3e0957d039995715": {